 Physical Education provides experience for the children in body and space awareness, gymnastics, apparatus work, swimming, games skills both indoors and outdoors, athletics and sporting activities.
 During Primary 6, pupils receive instruction in swimming from qualified staff at Culloden Academy community swimming pool.

 Extra curricular sport is encouraged within the school community.
-This includes after-school athletics, gymnastics, shinty, football and orienteering clubs run by staff, parents and High Life Highland.
-Entries are submitted for local school swimming, basketball, badminton, shinty, athletics and cross-country events.
+This includes an after-school athletics, club run by staff, parents and High Life Highland and an active football team organised by parents.
 In line with our commitment to equal opportunities, all P.E. activities, both curricular and extra-curricular are open to both boys and girls.

-PERSONAL AND SOCIAL EDUCATION Personal and social development focuses upon the children's development of essential life skills.
+PERSONAL AND SOCIAL EDUCATION

+Personal and social development focuses upon the children's development of essential life skills.
 It includes, on the one hand, developing pupils' independence, self-awareness and self-esteem, and on the other, promoting amongst the pupils a growing realisation of their inter-personal relationships and inter-dependence with those round about in school, community and the wider world.
-Pupils in P 4 and 7 take part in the Resilient Kids programme of activities which greatly enhances our promotion of such outcomes.
+Pupils in P4 and 7 take part in the Resilient Kids programme of activities which greatly enhances our promotion of such outcomes.